asteroidai/docs/README.md

-# Entropy Labs Documentation
+# Asteroid Documentation

-This repository contains the documentation for Entropy Labs [Sentinel](https://github.com/EntropyLabsAI/sentinel).
+This repository contains the documentation for Asteroid [Asteroid](https://github.com/asteroidai/asteroid).
 It's based on the Mintlify starter kit.

 ### Development